Water: Nonpoint Source Success Stories

 Cooperative Watershed Management Reduces Bacteria Levels in River

 Waterbodies ImprovedBacteria in runoff from cattle grazing and stream access contributed nonpoint source pollution to Kansas' Cottonwood River, violating the state's water quality standard for bacteria.
 As a result, the Kansas Department of Health and Environment (KDHE) added the Cottonwood River to its Clean Water Act (CWA) section 303(d) list of impaired waters in 1998 for bacteria.
 Agricultural best management practices (BMPs) were implemented in the watershed, and water quality monitoring data collected since 2003 show that the Cottonwood River now meets the state's water quality standard for bacteria.
-As a result, KDHE has removed seven segments (approximately 123 stream miles) of the Cottonwood River from the state's 2010 (from SC627 to Neosho River) and 2012 (from Marion Reservoir to SC627) list of impaired waters for Escherichia coli impairments.
+As a result, KDHE has removed nine segments (128.11 stream miles) of the Cottonwood River from the state's 2010 (from SC627 to Neosho River) and 2012 (from Marion Reservoir to SC627) list of impaired waters for Escherichia coli impairments.

 Kansas Bureau of Water